 This seminar will concentrate on cloud computing and technology from an ethical point view.
 We will link to some different scientific articles to support you for this seminar but this does not mean that you are expected to find other articles.
 The seminar examination is three-parted where the first part, the preparation, is the one that are expected to take the most time.

-- As you understandable cloud computing technologies now is part of your day-to-day life.
+As you understand cloud computing technologies now is part of your day-to-day life.
 We often value it as what the services bring us and what they could offer us.
-In this part you should think about other aspects then the technical innovation.
-Below is a list of different contexts, some discussed in the articles, some not.
+In this part you should think about other aspects then just the technical innovation.
+Below is a list of different contexts, some discussed in the articles at the bottom, some not.
 There are questions to each context that will be the starting-point in the seminar discussions.
 Find facts and summon your own opinion and arguments for both positive and negative aspects of cloud computing in regard to the following from an ethical viewpoint

 - How could cloud computing help in this context?

 - Are there any issues with cloud computing in this context?